comicrelief/gail/README.md

 # gail
 Gift Aid Interface Link (GAIL)

-This branch is for the work-in-progress on version 2
+This is the new Master branch of the GAIL library.